 These injuries include fractured, sprained, or broken bones, as well as external bruising and broken ribs.
 While treatable and usually temporary in nature, general injuries may result in significant present and future medical bills.
 These bills may be covered by compensation obtained through a personal injury lawsuit.

-Contact an Experienced Auto Accident Lawyer for Representation
+Contact an Experienced Atlanta Auto Accident Injury Lawyer for Representation

 In the state of Georgia, you have two years to file a personal injury lawsuit.
 If you allow this deadline to pass, you can never receive compensation for your injuries.